FirebaseExtended/reactfire/docs/use.md

 ## Access your `firebase` app from any component

-Since reactfire uses React's Context API, any component under a `FirebaseAppProvider` can use `useFirebaseApp()` to get your initialized app.
+Since ReactFire uses React's Context API, any component under a `FirebaseAppProvider` can use `useFirebaseApp()` to get your initialized app.
 Plus, all ReactFire hooks will automatically check context to see if a firebase app is available.

 ```jsx
 // ** INDEX.JS **